MatthiasHinz/GIN2K-BOK-Tool/README.md

 # GIN2K-BOK-Tool
-A prototypical visualization tool for the body of knowledge of Geographic Information Science &amp; Technology, based on d3.js
+A prototypical, interactive visualization tool for the body of knowledge of Geographic Information Science &amp; Technology, based on d3.js

-I created this visualization during project work at University Jaume I, Castellón de la Plana for the GI-N2K project (Geographic information: Need to Know, see http://www.gi-n2k.eu/).
+I created this visualization during studies at University Jaume I, Castellón de la Plana in Spain for the GI-N2K project (Geographic information: Need to Know, see http://www.gi-n2k.eu/).
 During subsequent development, it is aimed to become part of a browser-based tool for creating university curricula dedicated to Geographic Information Science.

 ## Screenshots